tony-aw/tinycodet/README.md

 For proper programming etiquette, I also highly recommend the following R packages:

-- The `rlang` R package, which one can use to get (among other things) more detailed back-traced errors, warnings, and messages.
-- The `fastverse` set of R packages (<https://github.com/fastverse/fastverse>), which are a set of R packages for (mostly) data wrangling focused on high speed and minimal dependencies.
+- The `fastverse` set of R packages (<https://github.com/fastverse/fastverse>), which are a set of R packages for (mostly) data wrangling focused on high speed, better memory management, and minimal dependencies.
+These packages also tend to suffer less from the over-enthusiastic use of non-standard-evaluation compared to typical tidyverse packages.

 # Compatibility with other R packages

 The `stringi` R package has the `%s+%` and `%s*%` operators.
-They do exactly the same things as in `tidyoperators`, and so the masking of these functions can safely be ignored.
-I also made sure not to name any of the operators in `tidyoperators` the same as the operators in `magrittr` and `zeallot`, so that should be safe also.
+They do exactly the same things as in `tinyoperators`, and so the masking of these functions can safely be ignored.
+I also made sure not to name any of the operators in `tinyoperators` the same as the operators in `magrittr` and `zeallot`, so that should be safe also.

-The `force_libPaths()` function is meant for super simple project isolation.
-One should probably not use the `force_libPaths()` function in a script when already using another system for project isolation like `renv` or `packrat`.
-In fact, you probably shouldn’t use even base R’s `.libPaths()` function when also using `renv`.
-It’s either one or the other.
-The rest of the functions and operators in `tidyoperators` are of course fully compatible with `renv`.

-Note that, by default, `renv` only registers packages loads using plain `library()` or `require()` calls.
+When using `renv`, note that it only registers packages loads using plain `library()` or `require()` calls.
 Anything different from that, even things like `for(... in ...)library(...)` or `if(...)library(...)`, will not be understood by `renv`.
 Therefore, if using `renv`, please make sure to set the following:

 ``` r
 renv::settings$snapshot.type("all")